Repelente808/Repots/README.md

 - the packages could be seen in install.sh

 </details>
-I DID A 120 COMMITS BC I DONT SEE THE PREVIEW TAB FOR THE README OMG IM SO DUMB
+I DID A 120 COMMITS BC I DIDNT SEE THE PREVIEW TAB FOR THE README OMG IM SO DUMB